Google Cloud Compute Options – VMs, GKE & Cloud Run

 • Firebase Realtime Database

-• Cloud Functions can be triggered by events from Firebase Authentication in the same Cloud project as the function.
+• Firebase Authentication — Can be triggered by events from Firebase Authentication in the same Cloud project.

-• Cloud Functions can also be integrated with any other Google service that supports Cloud Pub/Sub for e.g. Cloud Scheduler, or any service that provides HTTP callbacks (webhooks)
+• Cloud Run functions can also be integrated with any other Google service that supports Cloud Pub/Sub (e.g., Cloud Scheduler) or any service that provides HTTP callbacks (webhooks).

-• Google Cloud Logging events can be exported to a Cloud Pub/Sub topic from which they can then be consumed by Cloud Functions.
+• Google Cloud Logging events can be exported to a Cloud Pub/Sub topic from which they can then be consumed by Cloud Run functions.

-• Write Idempotent functions – produce same events when invoke multiple times with the same parameters
+• Write Idempotent functions — produce same results when invoked multiple times with the same parameters.

 • Do not start background activities i.e. activity after function has terminated.
 Any code run after graceful termination cannot access the CPU and will not make any progress.

-• Use dependencies wisely – Import only what is required as it would impact the cold starts due to invocation latency
+• Use dependencies wisely — Import only what is required as it would affect the cold starts due to invocation latency.

-• Use global variables to reuse objects in future invocations for e.g. database connections
+• Use global variables to reuse objects in future invocations, e.g., database connections.

 GCP Certification Exam Practice Questions